Alienware AW2523HF 24.5" FHD 360Hz Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-Alienware AW2523HF 24.5" FHD 360Hz Gaming Monitor excels if you value 360hz refresh rate (via displayport) offers elite-tier motion clarity for cs2 and valorant.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+Alienware AW2523HF 24.5" FHD 360Hz Gaming Monitor is the better choice if you prioritize 360hz refresh rate (via displayport) offers elite-tier motion clarity for cs2 and valorant.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.5★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure